squidfunk/mkdocs-material/docs/extensions/admonition.md

 ### Removing the title

-Similar to setting a [custom title][3], the icon and title can be omitted by providing an empty string after the type qualifier:
+Similar to [changing the title][3], the icon and title can be omitted by providing an empty string after the type qualifier:

 Example: